Pharmacy Technician Leadership (AAT)

 Academic Plans, known as programs, include a overview description and a summary of program requirements.
 You can search the online catalog via the the Academic Plan links on the right for a desired program or a specific course information.

 The Associate in Applied Technology (AAT) in Pharmacy Technician Leadership is intended for those students who would like to continue their education beyond the Pharmacy Technician Certificate of Proficiency.
 Currently, the Certificate of Proficiency is a one-year program.
 Courses required for the AAT focus on developing skill sets in leadership, business relations, and professional development.
 These additional skill sets will provide students with a significant advantage in securing entry-level positions as well as progressing within their career field.
+Please see correction page for update on degree requirements.

 |Preliminary Requirements 1|